ttlew/conversation/dialog-build.md

 ### Defining what to do next
 {: #jump-to}

-After making the specified response, you can instruct the bot to do one of the following things:
+After making the specified response, you can instruct the service to do one of the following things:

-- **Wait for user input**: The bot waits for the user to provide new input that the response elicits.
+- **Wait for user input**: The service waits for the user to provide new input that the response elicits.
 For example, the response might ask the user a yes or no question.
 The dialog will not progress until the user provides more input.
 - **Jump to another dialog node**: Use this option when you want to bypass waiting for user input and want the conversation to go directly to child nodes or to an entirely different dialog node.
 You can use a Jump to action to route the flow to a common dialog node from multiple locations in the tree, for example.
   >Note: The target node that you want to jump to must exist before you can configure the jump to action to use it.